The Ideal LinkedIn Article Image Size: Best Practices for Outstanding Featured Images

-October 27, 2020 | 0 min read
+April 21, 2022 | 0 min read

-Size does matter for LinkedIn Article Image Size!
+Size does matter for LinkedIn Article Images!

-Having said that, if the image happens to be incorrectly sized, it obviously not only makes a bad impression but also takes away the possibility of a lot of people clicking on the article in the first place.
-If you do happen to upload even an extraordinary image but do not adhere to the recommended size, it might end up looking too stretched, cropped, noisy, hazy, or perhaps, could even hide away the crucial parts of the image may be cut out.
+If the image happens to be incorrectly sized, it not only makes a bad impression but also takes away the possibility of people clicking on the article in the first place.
+If you do happen to choose an great image but do not adhere to the recommended size, it might end up looking stretched, cropped, cluttered or hazy.
+Sometimes, essential elements of the image may be cut out.

 - Think through your color palette

 A tip that never fails.
 When choosing a featured image for your article it’s always a good idea to use contrasting colors.
 An eye-catching image like this will definitely stand out in an otherwise boring user feed.
 Something that pops out can never let you down!